How to Become a Notary in Arkansas

 Do I need to order a notary stamp in Arkansas?

-The Arkansas notary statute requires all notaries public to use either a rubber stamp seal or a seal embosser in blue or black ink under or near a notary’s official signature on every notarial certificate (ACA 21-14-107[b][1]).
+The Arkansas notary statute requires all notaries public to use either a rubber stamp seal or a seal embosser in blue or black ink under or near a notary’s official signature on every notarial certificate.
+The Arkansas notary statute does not provide the legal specifications regarding the size, shape, or layout of a notary’s official seal.

-Required elements of a notary seal: The official seal must include the following information:
+The official seal must include the following information:

 1. The notary public’s name exactly as the notary writes his or her official signature.